m12t/blindr/src/tasklist.md

 1. be able to power on/off gnss module as needed.
 1. evaluate the best way to manage the global variables like lat & long, etc. can they be written to non-volatile memory? which structure of storage is best, simple global vars or structs?
 1. on startup, wait for satellite lock.
-1. write lat and long to flash... although you want it to search for new lat long on each power cycle of the uC.
+1. the configurations can't be saved to flash on the GNSS chip, so code will need to be added to change the configs every startup.

 COMPLETE: